Understanding production and conservation tradeoffs of vertical tillage practices

 Introduction:

-The purpose of this project is to assess the effects of vertical tillage on crop production and soil conservation goals in long-term, no-till cropping systems within southeastern Pennsylvania.
-Adoption of vertical tillage is increasing in the Northeast to address residue management and planting challenges in long-term, no-till cropping systems, yet little is known about the impact of this practice on soil conservation, soil health, pest management and crop productivity.
-Consequently, our proposed research will contribute to sustainability goals of no-till grain crop systems in the Northeast by providing a science-based, decision-making framework for farmers to assess the impact of vertical tillage on soil conservation, water quality, crop productivity, and net farm income.
-We propose to study vertical tillage impacts on these sustainability goals with use of coordinated on-farm trials, which will facilitate co-learning opportunities among growers, extension personnel, agronomic consultants, and ag retailers within Pennsylvania.
+The purpose of this project was to assess the effects of vertical tillage on crop production and soil conservation goals in long-term, no-till cropping systems within southeastern Pennsylvania.
+Adoption of vertical tillage has been increasing in the Northeast to address residue management and planting challenges in long-term, no-till cropping systems, yet little was known about the impact of this practice on soil conservation, soil health, pest management and crop productivity.
+Consequently, our proposed research contributed to sustainability goals of no-till grain crop systems in the Northeast by providing a science-based, decision-making framework for farmers to assess the impact of vertical tillage on soil conservation, water quality, crop productivity, and net farm income.
+We proposed to study vertical tillage impacts on these sustainability goals with use of coordinated on-farm trials, which facilitated co-learning opportunities among growers, extension personnel, agronomic consultants, and ag retailers within Pennsylvania.

 No-till crop production aims to minimize soil disturbance while maintaining at least 60% surface residue cover (Residue and Tillage Management, 2016).
 This conservation practice, coupled with high corn yields, can result in accumulation of substantial crop residue on the soil surface.
 A need to effectively manage previous crop residue prior to planting a subsequent crop has led to the adoption of minimum (or ‘vertical’) tillage.
 Vertical tillage is primarily a residue management practice characterized by cutting, sizing and incorporation of crop residue within the top 5-10 cm of soil.